 Executive Director of the American Association for Access, Equity, and Diversity

-Shirley J. Wilcher is a leading authority on equal opportunity and diversity policy.
-Ms. Wilcher is currently Executive Director of the American Association for Access Equity and Diversity (AAAED).
-She is also President of Wilcher Global, LLC, a consulting firm that specializes in diversity management, affirmative action, contract compliance, and government relations.
+Shirley J. Wilcher, JD, is a leading authority on equal opportunity and diversity policy.
+Wilcher is currently the executive director of the American Association for Access Equity and Diversity (AAAED).
+She is also president of Wilcher Global, LLC, a consulting firm that specializes in diversity management, affirmative action, contract compliance, and government relations.

-Wilcher is a founding member of the National (Political) Congress of Black Women and served as its first Recording Secretary.
+Wilcher is a founding member of the National Political Congress of Black Women and served as its first recording secretary.